Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 Choice No-Fault States: Kentucky, New Jersey, and Pennsylvania allow drivers to choose between traditional tort insurance or no-fault coverage when purchasing their policy.

-Important 2026 Update: Florida is set to repeal its PIP no-fault requirement effective July 1, 2026, shifting to a traditional at-fault liability system.
-This is one of the most significant state insurance law changes in recent years.
-Learn more in our no-fault insurance states guide.
+Important 2026 Update: Florida is scheduled to repeal its PIP no-fault requirement effective July 1, 2026, transitioning to a fault-based liability system with new minimum bodily injury limits of $25,000 per person / $50,000 per accident.
+As of April 2026, PIP is still active and Florida drivers must still carry the $10,000 PIP requirement.
+This is one of the most significant state insurance law changes in recent years — learn more in our no-fault insurance states guide.

 At-Fault States (38 + D.C.)